-The Purchase Order extension is used in Uptick to record purchases as well as monitor material and labour costs against a task.
-You can raise a purchase order for Materials, Equipment and Sub-contracted labour.
+The Purchase Order extension is used in Uptick to manage purchased stock and subcontracted labour, while also allowing you to keep an accurate profitability record in Uptick.
+You can raise a purchase order for any Materials, Equipment and Labour.

-If you wish to use accounting partner integration with your purchase orders it's important to understand that it is only involved in key stages of the process.
+We highly recommend integrating our purchase orders with your accounting partner so that invoices can be pushed straight into your accounting system.
 Use this guide to help you understand each stage of the purchase order process and the options available to you at each stage.
 There is no dependency linked to accounting partners so any parts of the process can occur externally and have the status changed manually as you go.

 Setting material markups